ankush152002/Github-actions-CI/readme.md

 }

-Attached the IAM role to the EC2 instance using the EC2 management console.
+-  Attached the IAM role to the EC2 instance using the EC2 management console.

 - Configured proper security groups for the EC2 instance to allow web traffic on port 80.

-6]Cron Job Setup
+6] Cron Job Setup
+-

 Wrote a cron job script on the EC2 instance to check the application health by making an HTTP request to the web app and logging the status every 5 minutes.